ToMiDevelop/BikeDashboard/README.md

 ## 7. Legal notice

 I'm the only author of all the work covered in this repository.
-All the files made publicly available in ths reposotiry are licensed under the CC NY 4.0 license.
+All the files made publicly available in ths reposotiry are licensed under the BikeDasboard project license.
 The full licence text is available in **LICENSE** file.